 Your body recognizes the hair’s reentry as a foreign object and triggers an inflammatory reaction that causes redness and itchiness.
 The follicles can resemble a pimple filled with pus.

-To avoid this, do not stretch the skin while you shave as it causes newly cut hair to retract underneath the skin.
+To avoid this, do not stretch the skin while you shave as it causes newly cut hair to retract underneath the skin, making it more difficult to achieve a smooth shave.

 Razor burns occur when there is skin inflammation.
 Symptoms include burning, itching, stinging and redness.
 In mild cases, the discomfort can last for a few hours and resemble a rash or scratch.
 If the condition worsens, you may notice bumps that resemble pimples.

-- Dry beard hair is stiffer more resistant to applied forces, which means stiffer hair requires greater force when shaving.
-To soften the beard hairs, first, wash your face with warm water and a gentle antibacterial cleanser like Miel Honey™ Cleanser.
-The cleanser is formulated with natural honey and Arnica Montana that reduces the risk of infection.
-The motion of washing your face also releases embedded hairs.
+- Dry beard hair is stiffer and more resistant to applied forces.
+This means that stiffer hair requires greater force when shaving.
+To soften the beard hairs, first wash your face with cool water (which decreases chances of skin inflammation) and a gentle antibacterial cleanser like Miel Honey™ Cleanser.
+The Honey Cleanser is formulated with medical grade honey – a natural antibiotic, and the Arnica Montana flower extract with anti-inflammatory benefits.
+These properties help to calm the skin and reduce the risk of infection after a shave.
+The motion of washing your face also releases embedded hairs, which become exposed and easier to shorten with a smooth shave.

-- If ingrown hairs are a significant issue, switch to electrical razors that reduce the closeness of the shave.
+- If ingrown hairs are a significant issue causing irritation to the shaving area, consider switching to electrical razors.
+Electrical razors have a hair-permeable barrier between the skin and blade.
+The barrier prevents direct contact of the shaving blades to the skin, thereby reducing the closeness and potential irritation from the shave, albeit one would experience a less clean shave from this.
 Maintain beard hair at length of 0.5 to 1 mm to prevent hair from penetrating the skin.

-If you experience persistent shaving-related irritation, it is best to visit an accredited dermatologist.
-A thorough consultation can identify any underlying condition and provide advice on suitable treatment options.
+If you experience persistent shaving-related irritation, such as redness, bumps and pimple-like growths, or even loss of beard hair, it is best to visit an accredited dermatologist.
+A proper consultation with dermatologists, who are in fact skin and hair specialists, can identify any underlying condition and provide advice on suitable treatment and care options for a smooth shave.

 © 2019 TWL Specialist Skin and Laser Centre.
 All rights reserved.